What are prerequisite subjects?

 If your subjects have not been previously assessed, we strongly recommend having your subjects assessed well in advance of applying.
 The assessment process may be lengthy, so we recommend having your subjects assessed one year in advance of applying.

 Prospective applicants for the 2015 intake of the MD, DDS or DPT must submit documentation through the prerequisite assessment form for assessment by Friday 2nd May 2014 in order to be considered for admission for the following year.
 Applicants who submit complete documentation by 30th April will be advised of the subject equivalent before the closing date for applications.

 Note: Submissions received after this date will be processed but applicants will not receive advice about the outcome of the request until after the closing date for applications.

 Please first check if your subjects have already been assessed, including subjects from International Institutions.

-To have your subjects assessed please use the prerequisite appointment form:
+To have your subjects assessed please use the prerequisite assessment form:

 You must complete an approved subject in order to be eligible to apply for admission, no exemptions will be granted, but that subject does not have to be part of a degree (though it must be passed).
 Most universities have a program enabling you to take subjects through single subject study.
 At the University of Melbourne this is called the Community Access Program (CAP).
 The three recommended University of Melbourne prerequisite subjects are available via CAP, however please note that a quota applies to ANAT20006: Principles of Human Structure.
 For more information on this quota click here.

 Prospective applicants for the MD, DDS or DPT must show evidence that they have completed or enrolled in the approved prerequisites at the time of application.